Q&A on UWCSEA admissions

 The assessment will be conducted by our Learning Support Team and may take anywhere between 30 and 90 minutes.

-Eligible applicants requiring EAL or Learning Support are more likely to be considered for an offer of a place in Round 2, because it is only at that stage in the current academic year that our staff can assess if we will be able to provide a place in our EAL or Learning Support programmes.
+Eligible applicants requiring EAL or Learning Support are more likely to be considered for an offer of a place in Round 2, because it is only at that stage in the current school year that our staff can assess if we will be able to provide a place in our EAL or Learning Support programmes.
 This is because after Term 1 we are able to make a more accurate assessment of the likely ongoing needs of the existing cohort of students, and therefore our capacity to admit and support new students.

 We applied so as to join your EAL programme; why was my child not invited for an assessment or interview before we were advised that their application was closed?